 Per the FDA Omnibus Reform Act of 2022 (FDORA), sponsors are required to create a plan to enroll more participants from underrepresented racial and ethnic populations.1 Because of this new law, research sites may feel the onus of diversity falls on sponsors alone.
 But expanding access to research as care for historically underrepresented communities is impossible without site involvement.
 Sites, meaning doctor’s offices, hospitals, and other local healthcare centers, have the power to break down common barriers to research participation as they are physically close to where their patients live, have strong ties to their communities, and, most of all, have their patient’s trust.

 As a research site or a healthcare practice looking to get into research, you may be asking, “How do I harness that power?
 How can I leverage my connections to the community to increase research participation?”

 Create a Diversity Action Plan

 One way forward is creating a diversity action plan.
-Angela Tootle, interim IRB director of Augusta University, told CenterWatch Weekly she recommends sites make diversity action plans to serve as the framework for their diversity initiatives from trial to trial.2 Diversity action plans serve four main purposes.
+Angela Tootle, interim IRB director of Augusta University, told CenterWatch Weekly she recommends sites make diversity action plans tailored to their community that will serve as the framework for their diversity initiatives.2 Diversity action plans serve four main purposes.
 First, they save time and redundancy as they can be used on or adapted for every trial.
 Second, they help quickly train new staff in diversity initiatives.
 Third, they make sure everyone on a site’s team has a clear understanding of their responsibilities when it comes to diversity.
 And fourth, diversity action plans help sites keep track of their diversity goals and how they are progressing toward those goals.

 Your site has unique diversity needs and goals, therefore requiring a unique diversity action plan.
-However, there are several attributes a good diversity action plan needs:
+However, there are several attributes a good diversity action plan should have:

-- A robust definition of what diversity means for you and your practice
+- A robust definition of what diversity means for you, your practice, and your community

 - Why you need a diversity plan